Pollutants, hazardous substances affect sperm production - Embryologist warns

 DNA fragmentation tests

-Effects of high sperm DNA fragmentation he said lead to failure to fertilise, poor cleavage and poor embryo development, leading to congenital abnormalities in babies, and also associated with future health issues.
+Effects of high sperm DNA fragmentation he said lead to failure to fertilize, poor cleavage and poor embryo development, leading to congenital abnormalities in babies, and also associated with future health issues.

 Advise

-Mr. Baah, who with his seasoned team has successfully treated some of these cases at Jubail Specialist Hospital advised that people working in places full of pollutions can offer to change their works or get antioxidants, and others suffering from DNA Fragmentation can change bad diet to proper diets, and check their weight as well as stop drinking alcohol.
+Mr. Baah, who with his seasoned team has successfully treated some of these cases at Jubail Specialist Hospital advised that people working in places full of pollutions can offer to change their works or get antioxidants, and others suffering from DNA Fragmentation can change bad diet to proper diets, and check overweight, stop drinking alcohol.

 The Fertility Specialist advised men to stop drinking caffeine and stop consuming substances that are not healthy for the body.